 Apply from the United States

-The application for the 2014 Humanity in Action Fellowship is now available.
+The application for the 2014 Humanity in Action Fellowship is now closed.
+If you would like to be notified when the application for the 2015 Fellowship becomes available, please click here.

 Please like Humanity in Action on Facebook for application updates and to learn about Humanity in Action's activities.